Natal Day: Celebrations

 Natal Day weekend is marked by events across Nova Scotia including parades, picnics, concerts, local markets, street performers, fireworks, and a local road race.

-The National historic site Fort Anne in Annapolis Royal hosts encampment reenactments of 18th century British military camps over Natal Day weekend as well as a historic parade.
+The national historic site Fort Anne in Annapolis Royal hosts encampment reenactments of 18th-century British military camps over Natal Day weekend as well as a historic parade.

 Since 1907, Dartmouth has hosted the Dartmouth Natal Day Road Race making it one of the oldest road running races in North America.
 The event was added to celebrate Dartmouthian Chris Wolfe running the Boston Marathon.

 Controversy

 Natal Day's status as a non-statutory holiday or retail closing day is the source of some controversy.
-While the Civic Holiday is recognized as a statutory holiday by government offices, many unionized employers and several other provinces (including British Columbia, New Brunswick, Northwest Territories, Nunavut and Saskatchewan) - it is not a mandated or paid holiday in Nova Scotia.
+While the Civic Holiday is recognized as a statutory holiday by government offices, many unionized employers and several other provinces (including British Columbia, New Brunswick, Northwest Territories, Nunavut and Saskatchewan) – it is not a mandated or paid holiday in Nova Scotia.
 City services are often reduced and employers may opt to close without paying employees, in addition, employees who are scheduled to work do not have the right to refuse.
 Nova Scotia ties P.E.I. and Newfoundland & Labrador for the lowest number of public holidays in Canada with six.

-In 1931 a statue of Edward Cornwallis was unveiled in downtown Halifax over Natal Day weekend to commemorate the 182nd anniversary of the founding of Halifax.
-In July 2017, protests surrounding the removal of the statue - due to Cornwallis' treatment of indigenous people, the 1749 scalp proclamation, and it's general homage to colonial history - demanded the city remove the statue by Natal Day.
+In 1931, a statue of Edward Cornwallis was unveiled in downtown Halifax over Natal Day weekend to commemorate the 182nd anniversary of the founding of Halifax.
+In July 2017, protests surrounding the removal of the statue – due to Cornwallis' treatment of indigenous people, the 1749 scalp proclamation, and its general homage to colonial history – demanded the city remove the statue by Natal Day.
 While city officials, including mayor Mike Savage, initially disagreed, the statue was subsequently removed and place in temporary storage in January 2018 in consultation with local First Nations after threats were made to tear the statue down during an upcoming planned protest.